andreassommer/andreassommer.github.io/README.md

 This site is a stub.
 But now that you're here, you can **take a look at my repositories** below.

 * [mmtools](https://andreassommer.github.io/mmtools "Miscellaneous Matlab Tools")
+  \- Collection of matlab tools
   \- msession: manage Matlab session (storing and retrieving of open files, variables, globals, etc)
-  \- optionlists: Matlab tools for handling name-value pairs in function calls.
+  \- optionlists: handling name-value pairs in function calls.
   \- integrate_with_restarts: convenience driver for forward integration of implicitly switched ODEs with state jumps
+  \- roundto: round to nearest integer divisor
   \- many many more nice tools

 * [cle2e](https://github.com/andreassommer/cle2e "Extract images from Heidelberg OCT files")